 2) Recklessly causing physical harm or financial loss (with the economic loss reputedly described close to 18 USC § 1030(c)(4), which specifies a $five 000 threshold).

-Three) Creating a “risk to the general public health or safety” (without connection with cause or foreseeability, and a definition of those terms).
+Three) Creating a “risk to the general public health or safety” (without connection with cause or foreseeability and a definition of those terms).

-Four) Insofar because the ACDM influences a “middleman laptop,” intentionally doing more than is wanted to perform “reconnaissance” on that pc for attribution purposes (a quandary this is excellent if the most effective permissible use of an ACDM is attribution, but that is probably too strict if every other aim sincerely is to enable the victim to prevent an ongoing attack).
+Four) Insofar because the ACDM influences a “middleman laptop,” intentionally doing more than is wanted to perform “reconnaissance” on that pc for attribution purposes (a difficulty this is excellent if the most effective permissible use of an ACDM is attribution, but that is probably too strict if every other aim sincerely is to enable the victim to prevent an ongoing attack).

-Five) Intentionally “consequences in intrusive or remote get entry to into an intermediary’s pc” (a condition that might be difficult to square with the entire concept of the usage of an ACDM to hack into the middleman computer to start with, even though obviously the underlying spirit of this situation is true to ensure that the hack back does now not become something broader than necessary for the restricted functions cited above).
+Five) Intentionally “consequences in intrusive or remote get entry to into an intermediary’s pc” (a condition that might be difficult to square with the entire concept of the usage of an ACDM to hack into the middleman computer to start with, even though the underlying spirit of this situation is true to ensure that the hack back does now not become something broader than necessary for the restricted functions cited above).

 6) Intentionally disrupting someone’s not got entry to on a “continual” foundation if doing so produces actual damages of the kind defined inside the CFAA.